spion/spion.github.com/src/documents/posts/why-i-am-switching-to-promises.html.md

 <a name="exception-crash"></a>
-### Exception?
-Crash!
+### Throw-catch?
+Nope, throw-crash!

 We're all human.
 We make mistakes, and then JavaScript `throw`s an error.
-How do callbacks punish mistakes?
+How do callbacks punish that mistake?
 They crash your process!

 > But spion, why don't you use domains?